sinankalkan/CENG501-Spring2021/project_AydemirKurt/README.md

 Their setup given below:
 "The training images are augmented using random cropping and random horizontal/vertical flipping.
 We set 100 epochs for training.
 We stop the network when the validation loss does not significantly decrease.
 The input resolution of training and testing images is 512×512.
 The weights of the backbone network are pre-trained on ImageNet dataset.
 Other weights of the network are initialized from a standard Gaussian distribution.
 We use Adam with an initial learning rate of 1.25e-4 to optimize the model weights.
 We implement the model with PyTorch on NVIDIA M40 GPUs."

 We used exactly same parameters with 10 epochs.
-However, since google colab did not let us to use it anymore (GPU limit reached), we only have the 5 epoch results.
+However, since google colab did not let us to use it anymore (GPU limit reached), we only have the 5 epoch results for kaggle DSB52018 dataset.

 ## 3.2.
 Running the code
 The part below directly taken form [the real repository.](https://github.com/yijingru/ObjGuided-Instance-Segmentation)